 The biscuits arrive warm, and they’re best enjoyed with a pat of butter that melts into every flaky layer.
 Some people use them to soak up the extra gravy from their chicken-fried steak, which is honestly a brilliant move.

-One reviewer mentioned the biscuits were nice and fluffy, and another said they were spot-on.
+One tourist mentioned the biscuits were nice and fluffy, and another said they were spot-on.
 That’s the kind of consistency you want from a restaurant that clearly takes pride in doing the basics right.

 Nothing fancy, just really well-executed comfort food.